Teaching English to Speakers of Other Languages (TESOL)

 Being able to communicate effectively in English continues to be a skill that is needed throughout the world.
 There is a growing demand for teachers locally and nationwide who are specially trained to work with English as a Second Language and bilingual students in the classroom.

-D'Youville College's TESOL program leads to a master's degree (M.S.Ed.) and initial certification to teach ESL in Kindergarten through 12th grade in New York State, opening a range of job opportunities in elementary and secondary schools.
+- D'Youville's TESOL 36-credit program offers a master's degree (MSEd) and initial certification to teach ESL in Kindergarten through 12th grade in New York State.

-Beyond public and private school classrooms, an M.S.Ed in TESOL is also cited as a qualification for exciting careers, including:
+Beyond public and private school classrooms, TESOL is also cited as a qualification for careers, including: